rust-lang/wg-governance/draft-rfcs/working-group-terminology.md

   - Initial membership should try to represent people who have already been participating regularly and productively in the respective area.

-- Neither group has _"formal decision making power"_.
-Where "formal decision making power" is defined as being able to accept RFCs on `rust-lang/rfcs`.
+- Neither group has _"formal decision making power"_: meaning that they are not able to accept RFCs on `rust-lang/rfcs`.
 Similarly, neither group has representation on the Core team.

   - Groups are of course encouraged to create RFCs as well as advocate their concerns and desired changes to the Rust teams